ShivamSoni24/COMP-6651-ADT-Dictionary-Matcher-and-LCS-finder/README.md

 ## How to Use

-1. Clone the repository or copy the code from the `main.cpp` file.
+1. Clone the repository or copy the code from the `regex_matcher_40232364.cpp` file.

 2. Place the input file (`input.txt`) in the same directory as the program executable.